SEN Information Report for Firside Junior School 2018-2019

 - Learning Plans will be created between the class teacher and the child to identify strengths, weaknesses and effective strategies of support

 - Information will be shared effectively with parents/carers, learning support staff and others teachers involved in curriculum delivery

 - Furthermore, our learning support assistants work in classroom during English and Maths lessons to support the needs of all children

 In addition, every teacher is required to adapt the curriculum to guarantee access to learning for all children in their class, including support for physical activities, ensuring that all children are able to achieve the learning intentions of the lesson.
 This includes swimming lessons, where ensure there is sufficient support for all the needs of the children.

-The Teacher Standards 2012 detail the expectations on all teachers, and we at Firside Junior Academy are proud of our teachers and their development.
+The Teacher Standards 2012 detail the expectations on all teachers, and we at Firside Junior School are proud of our teachers and their development.
 The Teacher Standards are available here

 Our teachers use various strategies to support all children in their class and adapt access to the curriculum for all, including;

 - Netbooks, laptops